This story begins in a castle overlooking a village.

 The Doctor launches the rocket.
 It comes straight back down again and it stakes the vampire through its heart.
 We think.

 Sue: Nice idea.
 Bad execution.
 That was an anticlimax.

 Sue: Now that was excellent.

-Sue: The Doctor knows damn well that they are completely ****ed.
+Sue: The Doctor knows damn well they are completely ****ed.
 Still, there’s not much he can do about it, is there?
-Unless he wants to rent them some rooms on the TARDIS.
+Unless he wants to rent them some rooms in the TARDIS.
 What a downer.